 Classic Gascony- 5 Days of Hands-On Cooking

-A very few times a year, Kate opens her Kitchens at Camont for a cooking intensive week of hands-on classes, market excursions, shopping, lunch out at our favorite 1-star Michelin restaurant, a welcome dinner, and special 'school lunches' at Camont.
+Kate opens her Kitchens at Camont for cooking intensive weeks of hands-on classes, market excursions, gourmet shopping, special 'School Lunches' at Camont, and a celebratory lunch out at our favorite 1-star Michelin restaurant.
 This 5-day cooking retreat is a foodie's dream exploration of the Cooking of Southwest France with cook, author of Cassoulet: A French Obsession, and expert teacher Kate Hill at her home and school at Camont.
 Guests stay in nearby accommodation that we can help arrange- from village hotel to chateau to country home.

 In Gascony we love all things duck- from foie gras to confit de canard and paté.
-Local farm and market produce form the foundation of this week of learning, practicing, and experiencing as Kate teaches you her Gascon 'mother sauces', classic cooking techniques, and a few French pastry basics.
-Throw in a bit of fun shopping, exploring, and touring- as well as great eating- for the right balance of learning and experience to create your own Gascon Fat Duck memories.
+Local farm and seasonal market produce form the foundation of learning, practicing, and experiencing as Kate shares her Gascon 'mother sauces', classic cooking techniques, and a few French pastry basics and regional specialties.
+Learn about living in the Gascon Slow Lane as Kate introduces you to her favorite artisans and artists for some fun shopping, exploring, and touring.
+Make new friends, learn new tricks, and experience Gascony to create your own French memories.

 INCLUDES five days of: